Louis C.K.

 Louis Alfred Székely (/ˈluːi ˌseɪˈkeɪ/; born September 12, 1967), known professionally as Louis C.K. (/ˈluːi ˌsiːˈkeɪ/), (Note: C.K.'s stage name is an approximate English pronunciation of his Hungarian surname, Székely /hu/, as he explained on The Tavis Smiley Show on September 25, 2009.) is an American stand-up comedian, actor and filmmaker.
 C.K. has won six Emmy Awards, and three Grammy Awards, three Critics' Choice Awards, three Peabody Awards and a Screen Actors Guild Award as well as nominations for two Golden Globe Awards.
 He was listed as one of Time Magazine's 100 Most Influential People in 2012 and Rolling Stone ranked him fourth on its 2017 list of the 50 best stand-up comics of all time.

 C.K. began his career in the 1990s writing for comedians including David Letterman, Conan O'Brien, Dana Carvey, Chris Rock, and Saturday Night Live.
 He was also directing surreal short films and directed two features—Tomorrow Night (1998) and Pootie Tang (2001).
 In 2001, C.K. released his debut comedy album, Live in Houston, directly through his website and became among the first performers to offer direct-to-fan sales of tickets to his stand-up shows and DRM-free video concert downloads via his website.
 He became prolific releasing nine comedy albums, often directing and editing his specials as well.
 These specials include Shameless (2007), Chewed Up (2008), Hilarious (2010), and Oh My God (2013).

 He gained prominence and widespread acclaim for his FX semi-autobiographical comedy-drama series Louie (2010–2015), which he created, directed and starred in.
-The series received numerous accolades with C.K. winning two Primetime Emmy Award for Outstanding Writing in a Comedy Series.
+The series received many accolades with C.K. winning two Primetime Emmy Award for Outstanding Writing in a Comedy Series.
 In 2016, he created and starred in his self-funded web series Horace and Pete, and co-created the shows Baskets and Better Things for FX.
 In film, he acted in American Hustle (2013), Blue Jasmine (2013), Trumbo (2015), and The Secret Life of Pets (2016).

 In 2017, he admitted to several incidents of sexual misconduct following the release of an article in The New York Times.
 This resulted in widespread criticism and caused his 2017 film I Love You, Daddy to be pulled from distribution prior to its release.
 In 2018, he returned to stand-up comedy, and in 2019, he announced an international tour.
 He has also released the specials Sincerely Louis C.K.
 (2020) and Sorry (2021) on his website, receiving a Grammy Award for Best Comedy Album for the former.
 C.K. also co-wrote and directed the film Fourth of July (2022).